pdee/pdee/doc/variables-python-mode.rst

 py-shell-complete-debug
 -----------------------
-For interal use when debugging, stores completions.
+For interal use when debugging.

 py-debug-p
 ----------